thomasyu888/Interactive-bioPlots/README.md

 # Interactive-bioPlots

 Displays an interactive heatmap that can zoom into a selected area on the heatmap and dendrograms.
-Download the git.
 To run:

->devtools::install()
+>devtools::install_github("thomasyu888/Interactive-bioPlots")

 >d <- runif(32)